Trading Bots

 5. Repay Wrapper Y with rOFF

-6. Repay Wrapper X with remaining rON
+6. Repay Wrapper X with the remaining rON

 7. Retain profit